 - Soak and Rinse the Slices – Rinse the slices in cold water until the water stays clear.
 If you have time, let them soak for a few extra minutes before rinsing.

-- Dry the Slices – Dry the slices between two clean dish cloths or spin them in a salad spinner.
+- Dry the Slices – Dry the slices using paper towels or a salad spinner.

 - Season the Slices – Arrange as many slices as will fit in a single layer on a dinner plate lined with a few paper towels.
-Make sure the slices do not touch or else they stick together.
-If desired, sprinkle with salt or other spices.
-For richer-tasting chips, brush the slices with olive oil first.
+Make sure the slices do not touch or else they will stick together.
+Brush the slices with olive oil and season with some salt and pepper, if desired.

 - Microwave the Slices – Microwave the slices at 100% power for 3 minutes.
 Flip them over and microwave at 50% power for another 3 minutes.
 Remove any chips that are starting to crisp and brown.
 Continue cooking the remaining chips at 50% power in 1 minute intervals until they are all crispy and golden.